Battle of Mariel: Battle

 Seeking to challenge Spanish control of the gulf, the Mexican Navy began to conduct sorties in the region in the mid-1820s.
 In early 1828 a squadron of three brigs under the command of Commodore David Porter began to sortie into the gulf, seeking to disrupt Spanish shipping.
 One of the three brigs was the 22-gun Guerrero, which had recently taken on a crew of American volunteers in New Orleans and was under the command of Porter's nephew, Captain David Henry Porter.

 On morning of 10 February, Captain Porter sighted the tall masts of merchant ships in the port town of Mariel, and so decided to raid the port.
 Approaching the port, Porter discovered and attacked the Spanish brig Marte, an armed schooner, and a group of merchant ships.
 Porter succeeded in scattering the Spanish ships, but word of his raid reached the nearby city of Havana; around 5:00 in the afternoon, the heavily armed frigate Lealtad arrived off of Mariel, and soon began to pursue the Guerrero.
 Porter attempted to flee towards Key West, but by the morning of the 11th it was clear Lealtad was capable of overtaking the Mexican brig, and so Porter decided instead to stand and fight.
 Around 6:00 in the morning, Guerrero turned and was engaged by Lealtad, resulting in a two and a half hour battle between the two.
 Using its superior size and armament, the Spanish warship began to wear the Mexican vessel down, with Captain Porter and over eighty of Guerrero's crew being killed in action.
 Guerrero in turn inflicted heavy damage on Lealtad.
 Eventually the Mexican brig was forced to surrender, with the ship's crew (including future US admiral David Dixon Porter) being imprisoned in Havana.
 The battle at Mariel became the last ship-to-ship engagement between the Mexican and Spanish navies.

 Aftermath

 Guerrero was repaired and entered Spanish naval service under the name El Cautivo.
-The conduct and bravery of Guerrero's crew was commended by the Spanish, who treated the crew humanely and buried Porter with high military honors.
+The conduct and bravery of Guerrero's crew was commended by the Spanish, who treated the crew humanely.
 After the defeat at Mariel, the Mexican Navy continued to operate in the gulf, though the loss of Guerrero was a major blow to the navy's strength.